This To Do And See In Punta Cana

-From the capital city, Santo Domingo, it takes about four to five hours to get to Punta Cana if you're driving or using a taxi, depending on the traffic and circumstances of the day of course.
+From the capital city, Santo Domingo, it takes about four to five hours to get to Punta Cana if you're driving or using a taxi, depending on the traffic during the day.

-The resort destination has many facilities that cater for visitors who want to stay active or are interested in activities like zip-lining, kite-boarding, windsurfing, fishing, kayaking and sailing.
+The resort destination has many facilities that cater to visitors who want to stay active or are interested in zip-lining, kite-boarding, windsurfing, fishing, kayaking, and sailing.

-Even though Spanish is the official language of the Dominican Republic, English is spoken in Punta Cana so visitors would not have a problem.
-While it is not necessary, it does not hurt to learn a couple phrases in Spanish.
+Spanish is the official language of the Dominican Republic, but English is widely spoken in Punta Cana.
+So visitors would not have a problem.
+While it is not necessary, it does not hurt to learn a couple of phrases in Spanish.

-Words to the wise, Punta Cana is a very popular destination, so if you don't like crowds then the best time to visit is around March through May.
+Words to the wise, Punta Cana is a popular destination, so if you don't like crowds, then the best time to visit is around March through May.